Early Customer Conversations: Use Appreciative Inquiry and Amplify Positive Deviance

-I think the “Appreciative Inquiry” model offers a very effective model for early customer interviews.
-At a high level it’s
+I think the “Appreciative Inquiry” model offers a very effective approach for early customer interviews.
+At a high level it means you ask

 - “What’s working around here?”